huggingface/transformers/docs/source/parallelism.md

 a1 | b1 | c1
 a2 | b2 | c2
 ```
-Layer La has weights a0, at and a2.
+Layer La has weights a0, a1 and a2.

 If we have 3 GPUs, the Sharded DDP (= Zero-DP) splits the model onto 3 GPUs like so: